polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 ## Hyper IDE features

 Hyper IDE is not a fully fledged IDE, and cannot compare to something like VS Code or Visual Studio.
-However, its purpose is to function as an extension on top of the endpoint generator, giving you code editing capabilities of your generated Hyperlambda files - In addition to rapidly allowing you to create [workflows](/workflows/) and edit Hyperlambda files.
+However, its purpose is to function as an extension on top of the endpoint generator, giving you code editing capabilities of your generated Hyperlambda files - In addition to rapidly allowing you to create [workflows](/workflows/) and edit Hyperlambda files and use AI to generate or modify existing code.

 You _can_ use Hyper IDE to edit TypeScript, Ruby, HTML, and C# code, but we don't recommend replacing it with your existing code editor, since other IDEs have much more features here than Hyper IDE.
 However, the opposite is also true, implying Hyper IDE have features your existing IDE does not have - Especially in regards to [Hyperlambda](/hyperlambda/).